 One of the most fantastic locations on the North Coast.
 The property boasts amazing, uninterrupted panoramic sea views across the North Atlantic to the hills of Donegal.
-On your doorstep is all the beaches, golf courses, restaurants and bars that you could ever want.
+On the doorstep is all the beaches, golf courses, restaurants and bars that you could ever want.
 The property itself sits on the edge of the West Strand beach, looking right out across the bay.
 It has a large kitchen/living/dining area with fantastic sea views.
 The two double bedrooms also have sea views.
-There is a large storage area at the back of the property which could be used as a third bedroom if required.
+There is a large annex at the back of the property which can be used as a third bedroom if required.
 There is a large family bathroom and another bathroom with walk in shower.
-The decor in the property is a little tired which is why we are offering it at such a reasonable price.
+This really is a very special place.

 |Size||Sleeps up to 6, 2 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

 |Luxuries||Log fire, DVD player, Sea view|